UNINETTSigma2/documentation/code_development/offloading.md

 This document shows how to use the standard compilers available on {ref}`saga` and {ref}`betzy` to offload computation to the attached GPUs.
-This document is not a comprehensive guide for how to perform the actual offloading, but is rather a compendium on the different compiler flags required to offload with different compilers.
+This document is not considered as a comprehensive for how to perform offloading, but rather as rather a compendium on the different compiler flags required to offload with different compilers.
 For guides on how to transition your code to become offload capable please {ref}`see our guides <dev-guides>`.